-- The installation of the combined heat and power (CHP) plant in 2016 - Due to the reliance of gas for heat and the generation of electricity, the leisure centres have not seen the reductions other buildings have due to the decarbonisation of the electricity grid. - Reductions have been seen since the installation of the CHP plants, as this is a more efficient way to deliver heat and power and seen as lower carbon. - During the summer 2018, the swimming pool at Tudor Grange Leisure Centre was closed for a number of weeks, which would result in a reduction.
+- Reductions have been seen since the installation of the combined heat and power (CHP) plants in 2016, as this is a more efficient way to deliver heat and power and seen as lower carbon. - The installation of the combined heat and power (CHP) plant in 2016 - Due to the reliance of gas for heat and the generation of electricity, the leisure centres have not seen the reductions other buildings have due to the decarbonisation of the electricity grid. - During the summer 2018, the swimming pool at Tudor Grange Leisure Centre was closed for a number of weeks, which would result in a reduction.
+The emissions for the leisure centre have increased to reflect the trend prior to 2018/19.